ZarghamHassan/SCT_ML_3/README.md

 - predict.py: Used for making predictions on a single image.
 - gui.py: Provides a graphical user interface for the classifier.
 - requirements.txt: Lists the Python packages required to run this project.

+## Results
+The model achieves a satisfactory accuracy rate on the validation set.
+Detailed evaluation metrics such as precision, recall, and F1-score can be found in the output of prediction_model.py.